 Core courses offer PhD in Finance candidates sound training in financial theory and analytical methods so that they can take on a broad variety of research assignments.
 Core courses are delivered in the first year of the programme to provide candidates with the methodological tools and necessary conceptual breadth required to decide upon a field of specialisation and refine their research projects.

-Each course is of 25 hours’ duration and is offered in Europe, from London and/or Nice.
-All four courses are mandatory.
+Each course is of 15 or 25 hours’ duration and is offered in Europe, from London and/or Nice.
+All five courses are mandatory.

-The EDHEC PhD in Finance requires four core courses:
+The EDHEC PhD in Finance requires five core courses:

 This course looks at the theoretical foundations of modern financial economics.
-Its main themes include individual consumption and investment decisions under uncertainty, mean-variance theory, the consumption-based capital asset pricing model, empirical asset pricing models, and term structure of interest rates.
-It covers both traditional theories and recent advances and applies basic concepts in the discrete time framework to stock and bond valuation and derivatives pricing.
+Its main themes include individual consumption and investment decisions under uncertainty, mean-variance theory, the consumption-based capital asset pricing model, long run risks and term structures of equity premia, empirical asset pricing models, and term structure of interest rates.
+It covers both traditional theories and recent advances and applies basic concepts in the discrete time framework to risky assets valuation.

 This course covers continuous-time tools for pricing financial derivatives, modelling the term structure of interest rates and valuing interest-rate sensitive claims, optimal consumption and portfolio choices, and dynamic asset pricing in equilibrium.